vitaeld/javaFrameworkExample/README.md

 failure in one test would not cause the failure of other ones.
 When using different input data to create several test cases from 1 test @ParameterizedTest JUnit attribute should be used.

-Tools used: Selenium Webdriver +JUnit
+Tools used: Selenium Webdriver +JUnit + Maven